SerraAlessandro/ASCON/README.md

 The inputs are the key, nonce, associated data and plaintext.
 The outputs are the cyphertext and the tag.

 In order to make the procedure as general as possible, a local version of each input is used, and declared as (n downto 0).
 In this way, the procedure will work even if the original inputs are defined as (0 to n).
+In addition, the reverse_byte version of the inputs gets used, in order to be consistent with the algorithm.

 The expected length of key and nonce is 128 bits, while ad and pt can have any bit length as long as they are an integer number of bytes (0 bits, 8 bits, 16 bits, 24 bits, ...).